abs-sayem/windows_utility/README.md

 ## Reset Windows Password
 Follow [Reset Windows Password If Forgotten](https://github.com/abs-sayem/windows_utility/blob/main/reset_windows_password_if_forgotten.md) doccumentation to reset or remove the forgotten windows password.
 > [NB] It requires prior authority.

+---

+## Check Keyboard
+- Download [Keyboard Test Utility](https://www.filehorse.com/download-keyboard-test-utility/download/) app and open it.
+It will pop up a windows to check the keys functionality.
+- Check [the official doccumentation](https://www.filehorse.com/download-keyboard-test-utility/) for more details.